INWTlab/rsync/README.md

 For further information about the original source of rsync, please see this link: https://rsync.samba.org/

 ## Features:
-The rsync functionality can be used in two ways:
+The rsync functionality can be used in three settings:

-  1) directely transferring / synchronizing files locally
+synchronizing files between...

-  2) transferring files from a local host to a remote host
+   1) local directories (RsyncL)

+  2) an HTTP interface of an rsync daemon and a local directory (RsyncDHTTP)

+  3) an rsync daemon and a local directory (RsyncD)

 ## Installation: